grodri/markstat/docs/examples.md

 publication-quality tables.
 Here we show two examples incorporating such tables in `markstat` documents.

-<a class="example" href="appliedStatistics">Applied Statistics.</a>
+<a class="example" href="statistics">Statistics and Population.</a>
-The computing logs for my courses on Multilevel Models, Survival Analysis and Demographic Methods have all been redone using `markstat`.
-That's 62 examples using Stata and R.
+The computing logs for my courses on Generalized Linear Models, Multilevel Models, Survival Analysis and Demographic Methods have all been redone using `markstat`.
+That's 89 examples using Stata and R.